Skip to content

 3. Uneven puck preparation

-Symptoms: Your espresso tastes uneven – a combination of sour and bitter.
+Symptom: Your espresso tastes uneven – a combination of sour and bitter.

 Solution:

-How to Fix the Acidity in espresso: A Step-by-Step Guide
+How to fix the acidity in espresso: A Step-by-Step Guide

-1. Identify the Problem: Is the extraction too fast, too slow, or uneven?
+1. Identify the problem: Is the extraction too fast, too slow or uneven?

-2. Adjust the Grind Size:
+2. Adjust the grinding degree:

 • Too fast → Grind finer.